openedx/edx-documentation/en_us/shared/students/sfd_proctoredexams/SFD_ProctoredExams.rst

 .. note:: If you do not want to agree to the terms, select **I don't agree**.
-   You can then quit the online proctoring software and return to the edX courseware where you can choose to take the exam as a timed exam only, and not be eligible for credit.
+   You can then quit the online proctoring software and return to the edX courseware where you can choose to take the exam as an open exam, and not be eligible for credit.